StuartsProjects/StuartsProjects.github.io/_posts/2020-02-20-just-how-long-can-a-sensor-battery-last.md

 I discharge tested a very small LiPo battery, marked as 150mAhr, on my iCharger 106B and it indicated a capacity around 155mAh.

-So how long would this battery power a sensor node, shown below, if the sensor reading was sent out as LoRa at spreading factor 7 bandwidth 125000hz every 15 minutes?
+So how long would this battery power a sensor node, shown below, if the sensor reading was sent out as LoRa® at spreading factor 7 bandwidth 125000hz every 15 minutes?

 ![](/images/IMG_2657-1024x707.jpg)